sugiuraii/WebSocketGaugeServer/RasobianImageSetup.md

-Instruction manual of WebSocketGaugeServer pre-installed raspbian image.
+Instruction of WebSocketGaugeServer pre-installed raspbian image.
 ===

+Japanese version of this document is [here](./RasobianImageSetup.ja.md)

 ## Contents
 - System requirement